ERCI accepts the following payment methods:

 Please click here for a copy of the the Medical Insurance Certificate.

-Insurance Company: Income Insurance Limited
+Insurance Company: Group Hospital & Surgical Insurance

-Policy Number: 4000144734-02
+Policy Number: 2100504276-02

-Period of Insurance: 01 February 2022 and 31 January 2023
+Period of Insurance: 01 February 2024 and 31 January 2025

 ERCI has appointed International Recruitment Agents from various countries.
 Prospective students who are interested in applying for admission to ERCI and who require the assistance of our International Education Representatives may approach our appointed agents.